Top 4 Must-Have Pizzas In Boca Raton - Boca News

 As a former New Yorker, I was more than a little skeptical about the pizza Boca had to offer.
 I was just a bit of a pizza snob.
-So, when the editors suggested I profile some of Boca’s favorite pizza joints…I wasn’t to thrilled.
+So, when the editors suggested I profile some of Boca’s favorite pizza joints…I wasn’t too thrilled.

 Turns out I was wrong!
 After eating at these four establishments, I – without the slightest doubt – know Boca has some banging pizza.